-It is clear that from an empirical standpoint, the quality of Israel’s current state under Netanyahu is beyond the scope of this article and requires a clarification of various facts and assumptions.
-However, if we stick to neoliberal logic (and capitalist logic in general), which boils down the understanding of reality to a solitary focus on economic growth, we can discover that the last decade, at least until the coronavirus pandemic, has indeed been good for Israel.
+It is clear that from an empirical standpoint, the quality of Israel’s current state is beyond the scope of this article and requires a clarification of various facts and assumptions.
+However, if we stick to neoliberal logic (and capitalist logic in general), which boils down the understanding of reality to a solitary focus on economic growth, we can discover that the last decade, at least until the coronavirus pandemic, has indeed been good.
 According to the International Monetary Fund, in 2009, the year that Netanyahu entered office, Israel’s GDP per capita was $27,512.
 In 2017, Israel’s GDP per capita was $36,250, and Israel advanced to number 35 in the world.

 This is an increase of 40%.
 During the same period, the GDP per capita of OECD countries grew at an average rate of 30%.
 A decade ago, Israel’s GDP was 23.5% lower than the OECD average.
 In 2019, it was lower than the OECD average by only 13.9%.
 Additionally, according to research by the Taub Center, in 2019, the labor participation rate and employment rates were high (81% and 78%), and the unemployment rate stood at only 3.8%, while real wages continued to increase, although at a slower rate than previous years.

 It is not just economic growth that radiates “Israeli success” under Netanyahu.
 Previous prime ministers, Ehud Barak (1999-2001), Ariel Sharon (2001-2006), and Ehud Olmert (2006-2009), dealt with the Second Intifada between 2001-2005, a war in Israel’s north, and a large military operation in the south, which took the lives of hundreds of soldiers during the three years of Olmert’s premiership.
 In contrast, Netanyahu has led Israel through a decade without wars.
 This assessment excludes military operations in Gaza, which are considered to be unavoidable.
 These operations have also explicitly avoided a massive ground invasion into the Gaza Strip in order to avoid risking the loss of soldiers.
 Netanyahu’s time has been relatively quiet from a security perspective.
 Netanyahu has succeeded on the diplomatic front as well.
 The forecasts that the lack of a two-state solution would lead to diplomatic isolation were proven false.
-During the time of Trump’s time in the White House, even ideas that once sounded radical, like annexation, have been discussed as legitimate (and were removed from the agenda in exchange for excitement over the possibilities that peace agreements with Bahrain and the UAE opened up for Israelis, agreements that are also considered to be Netanyahu’s achievements).
+During Trump’s time in the White House, even ideas that once sounded radical, like annexation, have been discussed as legitimate (and were removed from the agenda in exchange for excitement over the possibilities that peace agreements with Bahrain and the UAE opened up for Israelis, agreements that are also considered to be Netanyahu’s achievements).

-Of course, the answer to the question, “Is Israel currently in a goodor bad state?” is relative.
+Of course, the answer to the question, “Is Israel currently in a good state?” is relative.
 The data that I have presented do not calculate for values or morals, or the damage that Netanyahu’s policies are likely to cause in the future, due to the continued occupation.
 Economic growth comes at the expense of widening gaps.
-In the Gini Index, which examines inequality, Israel is ranked 102 out of 150 countries, for the year 2017 (42.8). ((Although since then, inequality has decreased As a result of structural and demographic factors, the future growth of Israel’s economy is not certain (Rosenberg, 2018: 231-245).
+In the Gini Index, which examines inequality, Israel is ranked 102 out of 150 countries, for the year 2017 (42.8).
+(Although between then and now, inequality has slightly decreased).
+As a result of structural and demographic factors, the future growth of Israel’s economy is not certain (Rosenberg, 2018: 231-245).
 Even Israel’s definition as a “start-up nation” is a collective fantasy, as the technology-entrepreneurial sector contributes only 6% of Israel’s national GDP.